-How can historical production patterns help us shape operational plans?
+Using historical production patterns to shape operational plans

 As well as maintaining the supply of vital goods, we also wanted to enable our client to keep track of demand and run their operations effectively and efficiently.
 By analyzing current and historical sales orders as well as production patterns over the last 12 months, we’re giving our client the tools to determine whether to pause, reduce, or ramp up their production runs.

 Armed with new knowledge, our client is getting essential goods to the people who need them most.

 It’s efforts like this that are helping to ensure that the world’s supply chains stay resilient amid the COVID-19 pandemic.

 Our work has already delivered some immediate benefits:

 - We moved rapidly to keep the supply chain working and materials flowing.

 - We also identified an escalating backlog issue caused by logistics delays and developed mitigation strategies.